-Dental veneers are wafer-thin, custom-made shells of tooth-colored materials designed to cover the front surface of the teeth to improve individual appearance and design the perfect smile.
-These shells are bonded to the front of the teeth for changing their colour, shape, size, or length.
+Dental veneers are wafer-thin, custom-made shells of tooth-colored materials designed to cover the front surface of the teeth to improve the individual appearance and design the perfect smile.

 In contrast, a porcelain veneer may only be indirectly fabricated.

 Porcelain veneer help to achieve shiny and white teeth in just three visits (10days).